bonnieking/punkin_pi/README.md

 punkin_pi
 =========

-Scary halloween Pumpkin
+Scary Halloween pumpkin with lights and sound controlled by a Raspberry Pi.
+Refer to element14 blog posts for more info: http://www.element14.com/community/groups/raspberry-pi/blog/tags/pumpkin_pi

+Written by Bonnie King and Drew Fustini.
+Code and design is public domain.

-run the demo server:
+To run the demo server:

 <code>
 pi@raspberrypi ~/punkin_pi $ export PYTHONPATH=$PWD #this is needed so the modules are found